SparkPost/support-docs/content/momentum/4/conf-overview.md

 *   [`msg_gen.conf`](/momentum/4/config/ref-msg-gen-conf) - Message Generation configuration file included from within `ecelerity.conf`

 *   [`msgc_server.conf`](/momentum/4/config/ref-msgc-server-conf) - Momentum cluster messaging bus configuration file

-If you make changes to a configuration file, be sure to use the [Momentum Configuration Server](/momentum/4/conf-overview#conf.ecconfigd) to commit your changes.

 ### <a name="conf.files.comments"></a> Comments and Whitespace